How much Celtic and Rangers will earn from Europa League - how it compares to the Champions League

 Champions League prize money 25/26 - how much will clubs earn from playing in the Champions League?

-Following their shootout defeat to Kairat Almaty in the Champions League play-offs, Celtic missed out on a huge cash injection that would have come with playing in the competition.
-Should Rangers fail to get past Club Brugge in Wednesday’s second leg, they’ll also suffer the same fate.
+Following their shootout defeat to Kairat Almaty in the Champions League playoffs, Celtic missed out on a huge cash injection that would have come with playing in the competition.
+With Rangers also failing to get beyond Club Brugge in Wednesday’s second leg, they’ll now also suffer the same fate.

 All 36 qualifying teams will receive a league phase allocation of €18.62million, which is split into a down-payment of €17.87million and a balance of €750k according to UEFA’s website.